Fatima-Zubair/Java-Semester-projects/README.md

 - **Delete Events**: Remove events by name and year.
 - **Recurring Events**: Predefined recurring events for common holidays and observances.
 ## Usage
-->Upon running the program, users are presented with a menu to perform various actions related to the calendar and events.
+->Upon running the program, users are presented with a menu to perform various actions related to the calendar and events.<br>
 ->Users can interactively choose options to view the calendar, add events, and manage them.